vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-1.md

 the only thing this enables is "you can now use `git checkout` to manually copy and paste previous versions of your file, provided you know when the changes happened".

-But 87.2% of developers use Git ([Stack Overflow Developer Survey 2018](https://insights.stackoverflow.com/survey/2018#work-_-version-control)), so let's debunk some myths about Git and start using its more powerful features!
+But 87.2% of developers use Git ([Stack Overflow Developer Survey 2018](https://insights.stackoverflow.com/survey/2018#work-_-version-control)) for many very valid reasons, so let's debunk some myths about Git and start using its more powerful features!

 # First: properly configure Git